 The Environmental Sustainability Skills for the Workforce is a certified continuing professional development (CPD) course, which is perfect for those working in any job role across all sectors.
 Participants are offered an opportunity to gain an insight into the most appropriate ways to embed environmental sustainability into the way they carry out their responsibilities.

-This course covers the main environmental risks and opportunities facing organisations; the importance of resource efficiency; the impacts of pollution, pollution prevention and control and legislation; the impact of transport; and how employees can support teh delivery of good environmental outcomes.
+This course covers the main environmental risks and opportunities facing organisations; the importance of resource efficiency; the impacts of pollution, pollution prevention and control and legislation; the impact of transport; and how employees can support the delivery of good environmental outcomes.

 This course is ideally suited for those working in any staff or PhD researcher role.
 There are no formal entry requirements.

-The assessment for Environmental Sustainability Skills for the Workforce consists of an online 20 question multiple-choice test and Learners must achieve 70% to pass.
-The test is completed through the IEMA assessment portal.
+The course assessment consists of an online 20 question multiple-choice test and Learners must achieve 70% to pass.
+The test is completed via the IEMA assessment portal.

-"I attended the IEMA Environmental Sustainability Skills for the Workforce sessions In July.
+"I attended the IEMA Environmental Sustainability Skills for the Workforce sessions in July.
 It was two sessions via Teams supported by a workbook which was available in hardcopy or electronic.

 The course was very interesting and thought provoking.
 I am proud that Queen Mary is committed to Environmental Sustainability.